 What can a college counselor offer me that I don’t already know?
 Team member Sarah P. offers up a cautionary tale of “going it alone,” and encourages utilizing college counseling resources.

 A little piece of irony: even though I work in college counseling, I never actually used a counselor.
 In fact, I flat-out refused when my dad asked me to see a college counselor in my senior year of high school.
 I was a very strong-willed, confident sixteen-year-old.
 I thought – what could some college counselor tell me that I didn’t already know?

 Turns out, a lot.
 Here are a few mistakes I made in my application journey that college counseling could have helped me avoid.

 Develop a customized school list

 I applied to 13 colleges in total.
-After admissions results came out, I realized – I never intended to actually attend most of them, and in fact I had just wasted hundreds of dollars in application fees.
+After admissions results came out, I realized – I never intended to actually attend most of them.
+In fact, I had just wasted hundreds of dollars in application fees.

 Why did I apply to those schools?
-I applied mostly because everyone else applied to those schools.
-I applied because those schools were featured in my favorite TV shows.
+I applied mostly because everyone else applied to those schools; because those schools were featured in my favorite TV shows.
 I applied to some of them because they didn’t have a writing supplement requirement.
 I applied for a lot of reasons that had very little to do with my own goals.

 A college counselor familiar with my interests and abilities could have helped me select a list of schools with environments best suited to my future development.
 A college counselor also could have helped me research each campus toward understanding how each school could further my academic goals.
 This would have better informed my essays and interviews, too.
 At Empowerly, we have an amazing Research Request team doling out expert advice.
-The team is at your disposal for any and all admissions questions you may have, so you don’t have to waste time and research it yourself.
-Go ahead and ask—we subscribe to the belief that there are no bad questions.
+The team is at your disposal for any and all admissions questions you may have.
+You don’t have to waste time and research it yourself.
+Go ahead and ask—”we subscribe to the belief that there are no bad questions.